|

 honorable values --- good values --- in essential conflict emerged with passion

+and pain and an almost impossible respect.
+I daresay the author would be warmed, and delighted.
 Asher Lev is playing at the Arden Theater Company through March 15, 2009.
 Visit

 the Arden Theater

 website for tickets or more information.
+Adena Potok is the

 Israel editor of the Philadelphia Jewish Voice.
 She was the wife of

 Chaim Potok, and was Artistic Consultant to Aaron Posner on his adaptation of Potok's novel My Name is Asher Lev.
+To view previous editions of "Community", please

 click here.